 WHAT WE DO

 As members of the PPC, we gather online and in person to assist each other in case consultation, networking, sharing referrals, finding resources and in obtaining professional development.
 In general, we support and celebrate each other’s challenges and accomplishments.
 Our extensive searchable database of members is available to other health care organizations and allows them to quickly find a match for the client they wish to refer.
 Our CE training opportunities are kept affordable for members, but also are now offered to non-members at a reasonable rate.
-With over two hundred sixty dedicated members, we have the largest private clinician community in the Boston North Shore Area and our regional foot print is growing.
+With over 390 dedicated members, we have the largest private clinician community in the Boston area and our regional foot print is growing.